Please Rotate Your Device

 Your landlord should not try to charge you for any services you receive and pay for outside of your operating expense payments.
 For example, you have a business in a strip mall and each tenant must acquire their own internet service.
 You have a contract with your local carrier and pay them each month.
 Your landlord cannot try to charge you for internet service that you already paid for.

-If an event happens in which your landlord receives payment for loss from an insurance company, another tenant, or any other entity, he cannot also pass the cost of these items onto you.
+If an event happens in which your landlord receives payment for loss from an insurance company, another tenant, or any other entity, he cannot also pass the cost of these items onto you as operating costs.
 For example, a nasty thunderstorm passes through and causes irreparable damage to the roof of the building where you rent.
 Your landlord files an insurance claim and replaces the roof.
 The insurance company pays for the roof, so your landlord cannot pass any costs onto you.

 If your landlord or another tenant breaks any laws, regulations, or city ordinances, or violates any building code violations which result in additional expenses and fines, he or she cannot pass those costs to you.
 For example, one of your neighbors owns a restaurant.
 After a visit from the city, the restaurant owner and property owner get fines for a variety of health code violations.
 Your landlord cannot pass a portion of these fines and cost to make improvements onto you.

 Your landlord might have one or more mortgages or other debt instruments on the property you rent.
-If your landlord gets penalized late fees, percentage point penalties, interest charges, it is not your fault.
-When your landlord cannot pay his bills on time or makes bad financial decisions which cost him money, he cannot pass those fees onto you as part of operating expenses.
+If your landlord gets penalized late fees, percentage point penalties, interest charges, it is not your fault and that should not be passed along as a legit operating cost.
+When your landlord cannot pay his bills on time or makes bad financial decisions which cost him money, he cannot pass those fees onto you as part of operating costs.

 Your landlord has a wide array of expenses involved with acquiring new tenants and keeping existing tenants.
 Some examples include marketing expenses for signage, web ads, mailers, and any other advertising costs and negotiating costs paid to a leasing agent (real estate broker fees) or attorney for preparation of letters, memos, leases, subleases, and more.
 This is a cost of doing business for your landlord; he should not pass these expenses to you.